 If you’re looking for some ideas and inspiration on how to add beadboard to a bathroom, today’s blog post is for you.

-In case you’re not already familiar, beadboard is a type of wainscoting.
+In case you’re not already familiar, beadboard is a type of wainscoting or decorative panel look.

-I’ve got a whole post dedicated to waincoting, but today we’re just going to focus on more traditional beadboard ideas.
+I’ve got a whole post dedicated to stunning wainscoting ideas, but today we’re just going to focus on more traditional bead board design.

-In fact, we’re going to narrow it down even further to only beadboard bathroom designs.
+In fact, we’re going to narrow it down even further to only the use of beadboard in bathroom designs and the visual appeal this particular design decision can offer.

 Beadboard Bathroom Ideas

-Beadboard panels are traditionally wood panels with vertical lines known as tongue and groove slats.
+An interior design world favorite, beadboard panels are traditionally made up of wood paneling with vertical lines known as tongue and groove slats.

 These days, you can buy durable beadboards at most home ware stores.